 Renters Have Legal Rights

 All renters (also called tenants) have legal rights.
 You have these rights even if you do not have a written lease agreement, or you signed an agreement or told your landlord you will give up your rights.
-This article tells you renters rights and responsibilities.
+This article tells you about renters' rights and responsibilities.

 - Paying Your Rent